 In addition to these requirements, there were also a few constraint requirements.
-One was the project constraint of the timeline with the deadline for the first part of this project being non-negotiable and due by 21st March.
+One was the project constraint of the timeline with the deadline for the completion of the project being non-negotiable and due by 23rd May.
 The other was the design constraint of the game needing to run on Windows Desktop PCs.